 Because not all flights are equal (in terms of distance, seating, time of year, etc.), their dollar cost varies a lot.
 So, credit card companies can’t charge the same number of points or miles for every flight.
 Instead, they use an exchange rate between their points or miles and the dollar cost of the flight.
 In this case, it’s 100 Capital One miles for $1 in airfare.
 And just to be clear, Capital One doesn’t offer any points cards.
 But miles work the same way.… read full answer

 You can easily redeem Capital One Venture miles through the Capital One website, mobile app or customer service phone line.
-That’s fairly standard.
-What’s unique is that you can redeem Capital One Venture miles either before a trip, to book your accommodations, or to pay for travel expenses after the fact.
-You can charge any type of travel to your Venture card and then use your miles to pay once the purchases post to your account.
-You can also redeem Venture miles for gift cards and other non-travel rewards, but you’ll get half the value if you do that.… read full answer
+What’s unique with this card, though, is that you can redeem miles either before or after you pay for your travel expenses.
+You can also redeem miles for gift cards and other non-travel rewards, but you’ll get half the value if you do that.… read full answer

 Here’s how to redeem Capital One Venture miles online: